Policies & Procedures

 WEATHER CLOSURES

 The preschool will follow CCSD in closing for severe weather.
-The Weekday School does not makeup days lost to closures for weather or other unforeseen circumstances.
+The Weekday School does not make up days lost to closures for weather or other unforeseen circumstances.

-When CCSD announces a delayed start to their day or an early closure, the preschool will keep regular hours.
+When CCSD announces a delayed start to their day, or an early closure, the preschool will keep regular hours.

 WITHDRAWAL

-Two weeks’ written notice of withdrawal is required for any portion of tuition to be refunded.
+Two weeks’ written notice of withdrawal is required for any portion of October – May tuition to be refunded.